-Short Long option Description list-instances List target instances. -1 list-params List target instances and their parameters. -m model filename Load the model library in the file named filename. -N nogui Run the simulation without displaying the GUI.
-Use thescript option to load and run a script on startup. -n no-params-dialog Do not display the parameter configuration dialog at startup. -0 stdout-to-stdout Print all application output to stdout instead of the StdIO pane in the Output Window. -р project filename Load the project file filename. -q quiet Suppress all Model Debugger and Model Shell output. -s script filename Execute the commands from the script named filename. plugin Load specific trace plug-ins.
-The equivalent environment variable is FM_TRACE_PLUGINS. -V verbose Equivalent toenable-verbose "MaxView". -v version Print the tool version and exit. -x force-reg-hex Force registers with initial integer display to be hexadecimal format instead. -Y layout filename Load the layout file filename. -у no-target-dialog Suppress the Select Target dialog box that normally appears when a model is loaded.
+Short Long option Description -h help Print the available options and exit. -i instance Specify the instance. -L cadi-log Log all CADI calls into an XML logfile CADILog-nnnn.xml, where nnnn is a set of four digits.
+The logfile is created in the same directory as the model. list-connections List possible connections to remote CADI simulations on the local machine and exit afterwards.
+Each simulation has a unique simulation ID. list-instances List target instances. -1 list-params List target instances and their parameters. -m model filename Load the specified model. -N nogui Run the simulation without displaying the GUI. -n no-params-dialog Do not display the parameter configuration dialog at startup. -0 stdout-to-stdout Print all application output to stdout instead of the StdIO pane in the Output Window. -р project filename Load the project file filename. -q quiet Suppress all Model Debugger output. plugin Load specific trace plug-ins.
+The equivalent environment variable is FM_TRACE_PLUGINS. -V verbose Equivalent toenable-verbose "MaxView". -v version Print the tool version and exit. -x force-reg-hex Force registers with initial integer display to be hexadecimal format instead. -Y layout filename Load the layout file filename. -y no-target-dialog Suppress the Select Target dialog box that normally appears when a model is loaded.
 Model Debugger automatically connects to targets that have the executes_software flag set.
 From the GUI, you can use the Other Settings check box in the Preferences dialog box to suppress the Select Target dialog box.